 Manage your energy use

-Reducing energy use is not always an option, but managing how and when you use energy can go a long way towards helping you negotiate a better energy contract and reducing your bills.
+Reducing energy use is not always an option.
+However, managing how and when you use energy can go a long way towards helping you negotiate a better energy contract and reducing your bills.

-Carefully consider the following opportunities to see which options will best suit your energy needs:
+Carefully consider the following options to see what best suits your energy needs:

 Shift your energy use to cheaper periods

-Some of the ways you can reduce your energy use during peak periods include switching off unnecessary equipment, installing automatic timers or using alternative energy.
+Reduce your energy use during peak periods by switching off unnecessary equipment, installing automatic timers or using alternative energy.
 This allows you to spread out your energy use to cheaper periods and may help reduce your network charges.
-Shifting your energy use also gives you the opportunity to negotiate a better contract.
+Shifting your energy use also allows you to negotiate a better contract.

 Choose energy efficient options

-Rebates and programmes are also offered by some states and territories for small businesses switching to energy efficient options.
+Some states and territories offer rebates and programs for small businesses switching to energy efficient options.

 Switch to alternative energy

-There are many alternative electricity options available today.
-Businesses who install alternative electricity systems may be paid by retailers for the electricity they send into the network (a feed-in tariff).
-The feed-in tariff will be based on the type and amount of electricity generated.
+There are many electricity options.
+Businesses who install an alternate electricity system may receive money from retailers for the electricity they send into the network (a feed-in tariff).
+The feed-in tariff works on the type and amount of electricity you generate.

 What to do...

-- See the Energy Efficiency Exchange (EEX) website for ways to Reduce energy costs in your sector and opportunities for your overall energy demand.
+- See the Energy Exchange (EEX) website for ways to reduce energy costs in your sector and opportunities for reducing or shifting your energy use.

-- Search our Grants and Assistance to find more assistance near you.
+- Search our grants & assistance tool to find more assistance near you.

-- Read these case studies on businesses funded by the Clean Energy Finance Corporation (CEFC) to find out how they managed their energy use.
+- Read these case studies on businesses to find out how they managed their energy use.